 - WHAT WE DO

-Turnaround Arts transforms priority schools through the strategic use of the arts.
+Turnaround Arts transforms Priority and Focus schools through the strategic use of the arts.
 We envision a world in which all students engage in a well-rounded education and exude confidence, critical thinking, and creativity as a result.

-Led by the President’s Committee on the Arts and the Humanities, a White House advisory committee on cultural issues, together with the John F. Kennedy Center for the Performing Arts, the U.S. Department of Education, the National Endowment for the Arts, local partners, and several private foundations, Turnaround Arts brings arts education programs and supplies to a group of the lowest-performing elementary and middle schools in the country.
+Turnaround Arts was founded in 2011 under the Obama Administration of the President’s Committee on the Arts and the Humanities (PCAH), a White House advisory committee on cultural issues.
+Now led by the John F. Kennedy Center for the Performing Arts and PCAH in partnership with the U.S. Department of Education, the National Endowment for the Arts, local partners and several private foundations, Turnaround Arts brings arts education programs and supplies to a group of the lowest-performing elementary and middle schools in the country.
 These resources help schools improve attendance, parent engagement, student motivation, and academic achievement.

 Local program partners apply to become a Turnaround Arts site.
 The national program office provides these partners with arts education resources and expertise, coaching, program methodologies, baseline evaluations, training, and peer-to-peer learning structures.
 The national program also provides resources directly to selected schools, including arts supplies, musical instruments, licensing rights and kits for school musicals, and high-profile Turnaround Artists who work with students and teachers.
 In turn, local Turnaround Arts programs select clusters of eligible schools and support them with instructional resources and coaching, teacher professional development, leadership support, and more.
 The program structure that enables these changes relies on a high-touch, intensive intervention model based on eight pillars that guide arts-based transformation in each school.

 Pillars of Effective and Integrated Arts Education in Successful School Improvements